alchrabas/pyslate/README.md

 It works!

-So the most basic use it to create a Pyslate object for a selected language and then request translation of a specific tag using a `Pyslate.translate()` method.
+So the most basic use is to create a Pyslate object for a selected language and then request translation of a specific tag using a `Pyslate.translate()` method.
 To make it more handy you can use `Pyslate.t` abbreviation.
 The JSON backend is used as an example, there are other storage options available.